About Lee Dein, Handwriting Specialist Teacher and Creator of the Magic Link Handwriting Programme

 Lee Dein is a handwriting specialist who is based in London, UK.
 She is the founder and creator of the Magic Link Handwriting Programme.
 Lee Dein attended Haberdashers’ Aske’s school for girls and later graduated as a speech and language therapist in 1984.
 She has since remained a member of the Royal College of Speech and Language Therapists.
 In 1986, she attained the RSA diploma to teach pupils with specific learning difficulties (dyslexia).

 Her many years of teaching have allowed her to gain a deep understanding of how pupils learn to write.
-Indeed, the writing developmental skills of her own four children corroborated everything she had observed from teaching and become a handwriting expert.
+Lee has 4 children, 2 boys and 2 girls.
+(The second is Julius Dein- magician.)
+Indeed, the writing developmental skills of her own children corroborated everything she had observed from teaching and become a handwriting expert.
 What struck Lee was the extent to which young children and young adults were suffering because of poor handwriting.
 And it was something that seemed to affect vast swathes of the population, irrespective of age or background.

 The situation today is much the same.
 Far too many people have poor pencil grip and form their letters incorrectly.
 Sadly, many are diagnosed with having dysgraphia, dyspraxia, sensory processing problems, dyslexia, ADHD, hypermobility syndrome or even being left-handed.
 Once these labels are applied, the individuals in question often lose hope about ever improving.
 Lee realised there was an urgent need for a fun and logical handwriting programme which pupils could follow easily and simply.